-The organisation of the multi-community women's cooperative supervising the market gardening is solid and shows a far-sighted economic system: the land is subdivided into small plots, and the women sell the produce from their market gardening work individually.
-Part of the profits are pooled for reinvestment and the surplus goes to each woman.
-In Wendou Mbabaa2 - Menza, the joint profits will be used to finance an inter-community shop that will be run on a rotating basis by two women from the two communities.
-The women intend to share the profits between reinvestment in the shop, market gardening and personal expenses.
+The multi-community women's cooperative overseeing the market gardens is functioning well and has established an efficient economic system.
+Here, the land is subdivided into small plots, enabling women to sell the produce from their market gardening work individually.
+Part of their profit is also pooled for reinvestment and any surplus is redistributed afterwards.

+In Wendou Mbabaa2 - Menza, the joint profits will be used to finance an inter-community shop that will be run on a rotating basis by women from the two communities.
+The women intend to share any profit by reinvesting in the shop and the market gardens, while remaining funds can be used to cover personal expenses.
 In Fass, part of the profits from the garden will be put into a common fund to save and "start the next crops independently so that, in time, we become independent of our husbands and NGOs", detail the women of the cooperative.